neomacz/DiscoverMusic/README.md

 # DiscoverMusic

 Angular web app that will allow the users to search for and discover music.
+This application uses Angular Material components and NgRx for state management.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.
+Was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.

 Please clone this project and run 'npm install' to install all the dependencies